Mount Tomah Botanic Garden Blue Mountains from the lookout

 Lyrebird Dell Picnic Spots

-Two tables under a rock overhand make this a lovely cool summer picnic spot.
+Two tables tucked under a rock overhang make this a cool summer picnic spot

 I am not sure when the tables appeared, but the cave was a shelter for local Aboriginal people for at least 12,000 years.
 The waterfall, pretty and secluded midweek, is one of our favourite spots in the mountains.

-• Public transport rating: No. You will need to walk about.
-There is a HOHO stop nearby.
+• Public transport: No. You will need to walk about.
+There is a Hop on Hop off bus stop nearby.

 • Wheel Friendly: No